Marisa1988/CavityTests/README.md

-# CavityTests

-Title: Cavity analysis of enzymes with MoloVol and its comparison with Deep View results.
+#Title: Cavity analysis of enzymes with MoloVol and its comparison with Deep View results.

 Author: Marisabel Morales

 The data was obtained as part of the project AI-Driven Stabilization of Enzymes Treated Under High Hydrostatic Pressure, and can be accessed in GitHub repository: https://github.com/Marisa1988/CavityTests/tree/main